mpanighetti/dnd5e-classes/alchemist/house-of-abiogenesis.md

 _Size 1 transmutation_

 - **Materials:** powdered zinc oxide
-- **Duration:** 8 hours (drink) or Instantaneous (throw)
 - **Classes:** Alchemist (House of Abiogenesis)

-**Drink.** When a creature drinks this potion, their creature type changes to your choice of Elemental or Ooze for the duration (you choose each time you brew the potion), and they gain 5 Temporary Hit Points.
+**Drink (8 Hours).** When a creature drinks this potion, their creature type changes to your choice of Elemental or Ooze for the duration (you choose each time you brew the potion), and they gain 5 Temporary Hit Points.

 _Upsizing._ The Temporary Hit Points are increased to five times the potion size.

-**Throw.** When thrown on a Small or Tiny inert nonmagical object that isn't being worn or carried, this potion transforms the object into a living creature known as an **alchemist's monster**.
+**Throw (Instantaneous).** When thrown on a Small or Tiny inert nonmagical object that isn't being worn or carried, this potion transforms the object into a living creature known as an **alchemist's monster**.
 The object must be either a clockwork device, a corpse, a sample of an element (air, earth, fire, or water) in a container, slime, or any liquid, or the thrown potion has no effect.

 The alchemist's monster is the same size and composition as the object used in its creation, and the reach of its Alchemical Strike increases by 5 ft. for each size category above Small.
 Its creature type, an alchemical damage type that it both resists and deals with its attacks, and additional special traits are determined by the nature of the object used in its creation.
 If more than one selection would be applicable, you choose which one is used at the time of the monster's creation.
 See the monster's full game statistics in the accompanying **[Alchemist's Monster](#alchemists-monster)** stat block, which includes the **Object Types** table.